MetOffice/fab/docs/source/writing_config.rst

     config.run()

-We tell the analyser which `root_symbol` we want to build into an executable.
+Here we tell the analyser which :term:`Root Symbol` we want to build into an executable.
+Alternatively, we can use the ``find_programs`` flag for Fab to discover and build all programs.

 After the Analyse step, there will be a collection called ``"build_trees"``, in the artefact store.